-For Silverman, “magic” is seeing the world and living life on her own terms and, of course, capturing audiences with her comedy.
+For Silverman, “magic” is seeing the world and living life on her own terms.
+As well as capturing audiences with her comedy.
 After all, it took a lot of time, sweat, failure, and faith in herself for Silverman to get where she is.
 Read on to learn about her journey to become the female comedy icon she is today.

 Sarah Silverman: The Early Years